maktoobgar/scene_manager/README.md

     - fade_in_finished
     - fade_out_finished
 * [X] added a feature to navigate to the scene path in filesystem on godot when clicked on scene address in Scene Manager tool
-* [X] added a feature to open a the desired scene from Scene Manager tab
+* [X] added a feature to open a desired scene from Scene Manager tab

 **All**: